kaby76/AntlrVSIX/README.md

 * Add multi-line commands to Trash.
 * Add comment lines and blocks to Trash.
 * Add WC3 EBNF.
-* Add ISO 14977 EBNF.
-* Add grammar diff, think about 3-way grammar merge.
 * Fix ["rup" doesn't work in some cases #81](https://github.com/kaby76/AntlrVSIX/issues/81)
 * Fix ["has dr" not working, slow as hell #82](https://github.com/kaby76/AntlrVSIX/issues/82)

 ## Planned for v9

-* Add VS Code client.
+* Add flexible parser to read any grammar.

-## Planned for v10

 * Add AST for grammars.
 Rewrite all with ASTs for syntax-independent code.
+* Add ISO 14977 EBNF.

-## Planned for v11
+## Planned for v10

-* Add flexible parser to read any grammar.
+* Add grammar diff, think about 3-way grammar merge.
 * Rebrand.

 Any questions, email me at ken.domino <at> gmail.com